 Anatomy of a Pool Vacuum

-The pipes that lead to the suction side of the pump come from the skimmers, which are built-in buckets on the sides of the pool and accessible from the deck.
+The pipes that lead to the suction side of the pump come from the pool skimmers, which are built-in buckets on the sides of the pool and accessible from the deck.
 The pipes from the discharge side of the pump lead to the nozzle-like return jets on the sides of the pool.
 When the pump is working properly, you should be able to feel the water blowing out through these jets.

 - The water level in the pool is too low.
-Make sure the water is high enough to cover all the skimmers -- if there is more than one -- and all the return jets.
+Make sure the water is high enough to cover all the skimmers—if there is more than one—and all the return jets.

 - Air is getting into the pump through the pump cover.
 Turn on the pump and look through the plate to check for bubbles inside the pump itself.
-If you see any, and you've eliminated hose problems as a cause, the O-ring seal on the cover probably needs to be replaced.
+If you see any, and you've already eliminated hose problems as a cause, the O-ring seal on the cover probably needs to be replaced.

 To replace the O-ring on the cover, turn off the pump and remove the cover, which requires removal of the bolts or screws holding it.
 Using a screwdriver, pry off the old O-ring.
 Treat the replacement O-ring with pool seal lubricant.
-Do not use petroleum jelly, which could degrade the rubber.
+Do not use petroleum jelly, which can degrade the rubber.
 Work the O-ring into place with the screwdriver; then replace the cover and tighten the bolts firmly.

-Discharge-side problems are less common; check for them only after verifying that everything is working on the suction side.
+Discharge-side problems are less common—check for them only after verifying that everything is working on the suction side.
 The most common issue is a failed seal on the union connecting the pump to the discharge-side pipes.
 When this happens, you might see a small amount of water squirting from the union when the pump is working, and that usually means you need to replace the seal.

 To replace the seal on the union, turn off the pump and unscrew the union.
 When you separate it, you'll see an O-ring on the male side of the fitting.
 Pry it out with a screwdriver, and lubricate a new one with pool seal lubricant and set it in place, using a screwdriver to work it into its groove.
 Reconnect the union and tighten the nut with a pipe wrench.
 Turn on the pump and check for leaks, tightening the union as needed to make them stop.